 from him, and to him the future is as clear as the past, but, "Who can

-know thy ways?", which describes an enigmatic God
+know thy ways?", which describes a truly enigmatic God

 Yet the bigger question spirals back to Macduff and an implied contract between

-the faithful and God, something along the line of why bad things happen
+the faithful and God, something along the lines of why bad things happen

 to good people.
 Many feel that the virtuous somehow earn–beyond